Chapter 1: What is STxT?

 - Easy to transform into other formats

-- Ambition: to allow progress towards the semantic web, with the creation of beautiful HTML views and a strong @STxT@ foundation.
+- Ambition: to allow progress towards the semantic web, with the creation of beautiful HTML views and a strong STxT foundation.

 - One of the goals is to make information open.
 This is also done in the design phase.
 By design, the content is open.